 Ear, nose and throat (ENT) doctors in Virginia

 HCA Virginia's doctors offer comprehensive care for the ears, nose and throat.
-Here, our board-certified otolaryngologists work alongside a team of speech-language pathologists and audiologists, using the most advanced technology to offer surgical and non-surgical treatments.
+Here, our board-certified ENT specialists (otolaryngologists) work alongside a team of speech-language pathologists and audiologists, using the most advanced technology to offer surgical and non-surgical treatments.

 Otolaryngologists are doctors who are specially trained to diagnose and treat conditions that impact the head and neck.
 This includes structures such as the ear canals, sinuses, tonsils and esophagus.
 These doctors may sometimes be referred to as "ENT specialists" or even just "ENTs."

-HCA Virginia's Chippenham Hospital provides board-certified ENT doctors.
+HCA Virginia hospitals have board-certified ENT doctors on staff.
 This means they have received extra certifications for their advanced knowledge and high-quality care.
 They take these steps to ensure our patients can receive expert care for everything from seasonal allergy symptoms to thyroid and parathyroid cancers.

 ENT conditions we treat

 Our ENT specialists can diagnose and treat most conditions and diseases of the head and neck, including:

 - Benign and malignant (cancerous) tumors of the neck